rust-lang/book/src/ch03-02-data-types.md

 index in a tuple is 0.

 The tuple without any values has a special name, *unit*.
-This value and its corresponding type are both written `()` and represent an empty value or an empty return type.
+This value and its corresponding type are both written as `()` and represent an empty value or an empty return type.
 Expressions implicitly return the unit value if they don’t return any other value.